VeritasSoftware/my-angular-animation-project/README.md

 | isManualTrigger | Set to true to trigger the animation manually.
 Default is false. |
 | @ViewChild | Component instance reference to call the `triggerAnimation` method. |

-## Run any custom Industry Standard animation
+## Run any custom industry standard animation

 You can also run custom animations using the `animate` component.